Blue-winged warbler: Description

 The blue-winged warbler is a small warbler at 11.4–12.7 cm long, with a wingspan of 17–19.5 cm.
 The breeding plumage of the male consists of a bright yellow head, breast and underparts.
 There is no streaking of the underparts of the bird.
 It has a narrow black line though the eyes and light blueish gray with two white wing-bars, which are diagnostic field marks.
 The blue winged warblers are generally small in size with a well-proportioned body, and heavy pointed bill.
 They roughly measure 4.3 to 4.7 inches long with a wingspan of around 5.9 inches.
 An average Blue-Winged Warbler weighs around 0.3 oz.

 The female is duller overall with less yellow on the crown.
 Immatures are olive green with wings similar to the adults.

 The color of their plumage tends to vary depending on the sex of the species.
 For males, the feathers are of bright yellow and olive green.
 The males often have bluish-gray wings that come with white wing bars and a distinctive black eye lining, making their heads look pointier compared to other male warbler species.

-Blue-Winged Warbler females exhibit a yellow plumage that looks a bit lighter in color.
+Blue-winged warbler females exhibit a yellow plumage that looks a bit lighter in color.
 The females also have a much less prominent eye lining which mostly looks grey and light, rather than black as seen in the males.

-Immature or juvenile Blue-Winged Warblers are smaller compared to adults and will show a pinkish bill and almost invisible wing bars.
+Immature or juvenile blue-winged warblers are smaller compared to adults and will show a pinkish bill and almost invisible wing bars.

 The song is a series of buzzing notes.
 The call is a sharp chip.

 Distribution and habitat

 Blue-winged warblers are migratory New World warblers.
 They winter in southern Central America and breed from east-central Nebraska in the west to southern Minnesota, Wisconsin, Michigan and southern Ontario in the north to central New York, southern Vermont, southern New Hampshire and New England to the east, south to western South Carolina, northern Georgia, northern Alabama, eastern Tennessee and southern Missouri.
 It is a very rare vagrant to western Europe, with one bird wandering to Ireland.

 The breeding habitat is open scrubby areas.
-The species is widely distributed in North America, with populations found in states such as North Carolina, South Carolina, Connecticut, Florida, Kentucky, Massachusetts, Michigan, New York, and Ohio.
-They’re mostly found in abandoned fields with shrubs and trees and bordered by tall deciduous trees.
-The Blue-Winged Warblers are generally found in areas located in higher elevation and high percentage of grass and canopy cover.
+The species is mostly found in abandoned fields with shrubs and trees and bordered by tall deciduous trees.
+Blue-winged warblers are generally found in areas located in higher elevation and high percentage of grass and canopy cover.